lafriedel/100-days-of-code/log.md

 **Today's Progress**: I worked on a palindrome algorithm on freeCodeCamp.
 I'm nearly there.
 Still need to return a few different options as "true" that are currently returning "false."

 **Thoughts:** My code is so not efficient.
 I guess I didn't realize I could combine multiple methods, for some reason.
 I'm going to return to the code tomorrow and clean it up.

+### R1D19: 1/26/18

+**Today's Progress**: I worked through a couple more algorithms in freeCodeCamp: Check for palindromes and find the longest word in a string.

+**Thoughts:** Even though I got through them I had to look up lots of hints.
+I think I'm going to go back and redo some of these.
+Seems like I'm still not grasping some basic concepts.
+It might be helpful for me to do some supplemental reading as well.